690210A 10th

 Note: Soundboard recording was made by Bill Graham (see 721029A).

-691110A 10th November: San Diego, California,
+691110A 10th November: San Diego, California, Sports Arena

-(Jumping Jack Flash/Carol/Sympathy For The Devil/Stray Cat
+(Jumpin' Jack Flash/Carol/Sympathy For The Devil/Stray Cat Blues/Prodigal Son/

-You Gotta Move/Love In Vain/I'm Free/Under My Thumb/Midnight
+You Gotta Move/Love In Vain/I'm Free/Under My Thumb/Midnight Rambler/Live

-With Me/Little Queenie/Satisfaction/Honky Tonk Women/Street Fighting
+With Me/Little Queenie/Satisfaction/Honky Tonk Women/Street Fighting Man)

-November: Phoenix, Arizona, Coliseum, incl.
+691111A 11th November: Phoenix, Arizona, Coliseum, incl.

-(Jumping Jack Flash/Carol/Sympathy For The Devil/Stray Cat Blues/
+(Jumpin' Jack Flash/Carol/Sympathy For The Devil/Stray Cat Blues/

 Prodigal Son/You Gotta Move/Love In Vain/Under My Thumb/Midnight